yashmurty/go-fun/db-connections-limit/README.md

 Simulate simultaneous MySQL Connections & test its limitation.

 - Write program that opens multiple connections on MySQL Database.
+- Keep the connections open instead of closing them after the query.
 - Confirm on Database side whether it shows multiple connections are open.
+- Check how many such multiple connections are possible to be kept open.

 ### Connection Pool in Go